 According to the suit, about two days after Jane Doe 1’s visit, Jane Doe 2 went to Epstein’s house after Sue Roe reassured her that she wouldn’t have to undress for the massage and that Epstein would not touch her.
 But once Epstein was alone with Jane Doe 2, the suit says, he “utilized increasingly aggressive tactics” and told her to undress.
 Out of fear, Jane Doe 2 did as she was told and says Epstein “sexually molested her by forcefully touching Jane Doe 2’s breasts and masturbating in front of her.
 Epstein then forcefully penetrated Jane Doe 2 with his hand and an object,” the lawsuit states.

-The two women are seeking $100 million for debilitating psychological damages and trauma, according to the lawsuit.
+The four women are seeking $100 million for debilitating psychological damages and trauma.